 What you need to do: Demonstrate your subject matter expertise by telling them stories about a similar customer.
 Share that customer’s top priorities (which you can uniquely solve), and ask your prospect if they have similar needs.
 It might be something that the prospect hadn’t considered.
 If they have a partnership or other close connection with your partner, respectfully ask them about it.

-Get a list together of common red flags that mean you could be losing to the competition.
+Get a list together of common red flags that means you could be losing to the competition.

 Sales Tool: List of questions to ask to uncover differentiated needs vs. each competitor